Venous Skin Ulcer: Debridement - Topic Overview

 Chemical debridement, breaking down dead tissue with an enzyme debriding agent.

-Mechanical debridement, using ultrasound and a saline mist.
+Mechanical debridement, using gauze or using ultrasound and a saline mist.

 Surgical debridement, using